landaire/landaire.net/content/2021-12-27-reversing-yaesu-firmware-encryption.md

 }
 ```

 Oof.
 This is substantially more complicated but looks like the meat of the decryption algorithm.
 We'll refer to this function, `sub_407980`, as `decrypt_data` from here on out.
-We can see what may be an immediate roadblock: this function takes in a C++ `this` pointer (line 5) and performs bitwise operations on one of its members (line 53, 58, etc.).
+We can see what may be an immediate roadblock: this function takes in a C++ `this` pointer (line 5) and performs bitwise operations on one of its members (line 18, 23, etc.).
 For now let's call this class member `key` and come back to it later.

 This function is the perfect example of decompilers emitting less than ideal code as a result of compiler optimizations/code reordering.
-It's really hard to tell even at a glance what data we already know about is being referenced and, at least for me, TTD was essential for following how data flows.
+For me, TTD was essential for following how data flows through this function.
 It took a few hours of banging my head against IDA and WinDbg to understand, but this function can be broken up into 3 high-level phases:

 1. Building a 48-byte buffer containing our key material XOR'd with data from a static table.